Data-Driven Mechanism Design: Jointly Eliciting Preferences and Information: Online Appendix

 \begin{Ex} Suppose there are two agents and a single object to be allocated.
 The set of allocations is the probability simplex $\Delta_{1}$.
-The state, preference types, and signals are single-dimensional and all belonging to $[0,1]$.
+The set of feasible signals $\Psi$ is a singleton.
+The state, preference types, and signal realizations are single-dimensional and all belong to $[0,1]$.
 Suppose there are no atoms in the priors on types.

 Suppose the payoff of agent 1 is given by

 where $x_1$ is the probability agent 1 obtains the object.
 The payoff of agent 2 is given by

 The efficient allocation is as follows.
 It is efficient to allocate the object to agent 1 if $2 \theta_1 > \theta_2$.
 If $2 \theta_1 < \theta_2$, it is efficient to allocate the object to agent 2.
 In the case of a tie, any feasible allocation is efficient.